 The sponsor compensates broker-dealers and other selling firms when they sell units.
 This compensation includes the broker-dealer concessions or agency commissions described in the table below and other compensation described in this section.
 Any sales charge discount is borne by the broker-dealer or selling firm out of the dealer concession unless provided otherwise below.
-The broker-dealer concession or agency commission for initial offering period transactions is 3.15% of the public offering price per unit, subject to reduction for unit purchases eligible for the "Volume Discount" sales charge discount described in this prospectus as follows:
+The broker-dealer concession or agency commission for initial offering period transactions is 2.00% of the public offering price per unit.